-Condition: The financial statements presented to the auditor at the beginning of fieldwork understated net income by a material amount.
-This was primarily the result of improper cut off due to revenue related to the fiscal year under audit being recorded to the subsequent period.
+Condition: The financial statements presented to the auditor at the beginning of fieldwork understated revenue and expenses by a material amount.
+This was primarily the result of improper cut off due to revenue and expenses related to the fiscal year under audit being recorded to the subsequent period.